almovidhussaini/babylonclone/x/checkpointing/README.md

 }
 ```

-Upon `MsgWrappedCreateValidator`, a ybtc node will execute as follows:
+Upon `MsgWrappedCreateValidator`, a Babylon node will execute as follows:

 1. Extract `MsgCreateValidator` and check its validity.
 2. Extract the BLS public key and save it to the `address->key` and